zeyad-mahmoud7/zeyad-mahmoud7/README.md

 **Public Research**

-I do some writeups on Hack The Box machines at [Medium](https://medium.com/@zeyadmahmoud.zm7).
+I do some writeups about Hack The Box machines.
+Check them at [Medium](https://medium.com/@zeyadmahmoud.zm7).

-Recent scenarios: Active · Silentium · Facts · CCTV